Shyam79Patel/Nifty-50-Volatility-Forecasting-EGARCH-vs-GJR-GARCH/README.md

 ## What is this project?

-This project forecasts Nifty 50 volatility for March 2026 using two asymmetric GARCH family models — EGARCH and GJR-GARCH.
+This project forecasts Nifty 50 volatility for March 2026 using two asymmetric GARCH family models: EGARCH and GJR-GARCH.
 Built from scratch using Python on 10+ years of Nifty 50 daily data (2015–2026).

 ---

 ## Why not plain GARCH?

 Plain GARCH squares the return shock (ε²) which kills the sign — crashes and rallies are treated identically.
 But in real markets, crashes spike volatility far more than rallies of the same size.
-This is called the **leverage effect** — when prices fall, leverage ratio rises, making equity riskier, which mechanically increases volatility.
+This is called the **leverage effect**, when prices fall, leverage ratio rises, making equity riskier, which mechanically increases volatility.

 Both EGARCH and GJR-GARCH fix this problem, but through different mechanisms.